systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add an `ECS Cluster` to your `VPC How-to` vpc frame.

-Set the component type to be `Configuration Frame (down)`.
+Set the Component type to be `Configuration Frame (down)`.

-Set the component name to `application-cluster`.
+Set the Component name to `application-cluster`.

 Set the `ClusterName` to `application-cluster`.